How To Tan Safely continues to be important for many. We are not yet ready to completely give up our “Healthy Glow.”

-Besides a sunburn, short term physical effects of sun exposure include melasma and freckles.
+Besides sunburn, short-term physical effects of sun exposure include melasma and freckles.
 “Freckles are one of the earliest indicators of sun damage,” Barbosa says.
 Sun exposure can also trigger symptoms of existing conditions such as rosacea.

 If you tan frequently you may damage your skin beyond the point of repair.
-If you continue tanning you are putting you at a higher risk for skin cancer.
+If you continue tanning you are putting yourself at a higher risk for skin cancer.

 Skin cancer is the most common form of cancer in the United States, with one in five Americans developing it before the age of 70.

 Something else to remember about those UV rays is that they break down collagen, the protein that provides structure to your skin.
 When it is broken down, your skin will sag and wrinkle.

 That’s why too much sun exposure causes early aging, leading to wrinkles, thin skin, easy bruising, and sunspots.
 Yes, all those things can happen to you!
 This why wearing sun blocking clothing is such a no-brainer for keeping your skin safe.

 A Concern For Those Who Chose To Tan

 A common misconception is that a tan indicates good health.
 Three 15 minute sessions will reduce the pale color we refer to as “sickly pallor.”
 After that, you are simply running the risk of all the dangers the sun can bring to your skin.